mcsee/Software-Design-Articles/Articles/Theory/Null - The Billion Dollar Mistake/readme.md

 > He is not our friend.
 It does not simplify life or make us more efficient.
 Just more lazy.
 It is time to stop using null.

+> TL;DR: The simple mistake that is causing a lot of problems

 # Tearing down another inveteracy

 All of us have been heavily using null.